madmikede/preside-ext-matomo/README.md

 2. OptOut-Iframe on a specific page
 	If you need the OptOut-Iframe only on a specific page you can add a widget to your main content.

+	**Note:** _The Iframe is maybe hidden.
+If this happens, in your browser is already activated the DoNotTrack-Option and the Iframe is automatically hidden by the browser.
+This is not a bug in the extension._

 ### License
 Code released under the [MIT licence](http://opensource.org/licenses/MIT).